T. D. Jakes: Legacy and honors

 provocative question, "Is This Man the Next Billy Graham?"

 In 2003, Jakes' album A Wing and a Prayer won the "Best Gospel or Chorus Album" at the 46th Grammy Awards.
 He has also received Grammy and Dove Award nominations for the gospel album Live at The Potter's House.
 In 2004, he received the NAACP's President's Award.
 Jakes was selected in Oprah's SuperSoul100 list of visionaries and influential leaders in 2016.

 Personal life

 On the PBS program African American Lives, Jakes had his DNA analyzed; his Y chromosome showed that he is descended from the Igbo people of Nigeria.
 According to his family history, it was suggested that he is also descended from them through his grandmother.

 In November 2024, Jakes suffered a health emergency during a church service while delivering a sermon.
-However, he was later said to be "stable and under the care of medical professionals".
+He was later said to be "stable and under the care of medical professionals".
+In March 2025, after recovering, Jakes revealed that he had suffered a heart attack.